EntrustCorporation/cps/entrust.md

 Root CA Certificates may have a validity period of up to, but no more than 9132-days (~25-years).

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

-SSL and EV SL Certificates may have a validity period of up to, but no more than, 398-days.
+OV and EV TLS Certificates may have a validity period of up to, but no more than, 398-days.

 **Client Authentication Certificates**